NathanGRomano/express-logical-routes/README.md

 # Express Logical Routes (WIP)

+A library built on top of async to apply business rules to routes as middleware.

-Now you can reuse your business rules all over the place
+Now you can reuse your business rules all over the place.

 ## Getting Started